 Typically, IRS Whistleblower Claims Have a Low Success Rate

 Youman & Caputo’s Unique Approach to IRS Whistleblower Claims

 Given the complexity of the tax code, there are many illegal ways to try to evade tax obligations.
 Some of the most common examples of tax fraud and tax evasion include:

-The IRS Whistleblower Program provides a financial incentive to individuals to report significant tax fraud schemes by corporations or high net-worth individuals.
-While the Internal Revenue Service (IRS) has agents, accountants, and lawyers whose job it is to uncover fraud and collect unpaid taxes, there are more instances of illegal tax avoidance than they can track.
+The Internal Revenue Service conducts investigations into potential cases of tax fraud, but it does not have the resources to find and stop every violation.
+While the IRS has agents, accountants, and lawyers whose job it is to uncover fraud and collect unpaid taxes, there are more instances of illegal tax avoidance than they can track.

 Any individual who reports information that leads the IRS to recover at least $2 million in unpaid taxes, interest, and penalties is entitled to receive an award of between 15 percent and 30 percent of the amount recovered.
 IRS Whistleblower claims are filed confidentially and, if the claim is successful, the IRS does not identify award recipients.

 Yes.
 However, unlike other federal whistleblower programs, such as the SEC Whistleblower Program and CFTC Whistleblower Program, the IRS Whistleblower Program does not expressly authorize tax whistleblowers to submit tips anonymously and remain eligible for an award.
 Despite this, the IRS is dedicated to protecting whistleblowers’ identities to the fullest extent permitted by law, although if a case goes to court, the IRS may not be able to protect the whistleblower’s identity.